 - cyst - an abnormal but harmless collection of fluid

-- varicocele – varicose veins.
-About eight per cent of men have varicose veins of the scrotum
+- varicocele - varicose veins.
+About 10 to 15 per cent of men have varicose veins of the scrotum

 - haematocele - a blood clot caused by trauma or injury to the testicles or scrotum

-- epididymo-orchitis – infection of the epididymis, testicle or both that causes inflammation and pain.
-Treatment includes antibiotics
+- epididymo-orchitis - infection of the epididymis, testicle or both that causes inflammation and pain.
+Treatment is usually antibiotics

 - testicular torsion - the cord that attaches the testicle to the body twists and cuts off the blood supply.
 This extremely painful condition needs urgent medical attention

-- undescended testicles – either one or both testicles are missing from the scrotum and are lodged instead inside the lower abdomen.
+- undescended testicles - either one or both testicles are missing from the scrotum and are lodged instead inside the lower abdomen.
 Premature and low-weight newborn boys are most prone to undescended testicles.
-This condition is known to increase the chance of testicular cancer later in life.
+This condition is known to increase the chance of testicular cancer later in life and is also linked to infertility.

 Where to get help